cirlabs/django-project-template/README.md

      |__/          |___/      |_|         |__/                           |_|
 </code></pre>

-A custom template for initializing a new Django project.
+A custom template for initializing a new Django project the Data Desk way.

 Uses the [built-in](https://docs.djangoproject.com/en/1.5/ref/django-admin/#startproject-projectname-destination) Django templating system.
 Includes a number of small modifications favored by the [Los Angeles Times Data Desk](http://datadesk.latimes.com).
 Assumes you already have a experience hacking around on Django and PostGIS.